-EBay Inc. (EBAY), the largest Internet marketplace, promoted David Marcus to president of its PayPal payments business, picking the head of a recently acquired startup to run the company’s fastest-growing unit.
+EBay Inc. (EBAY:US), the largest Internet marketplace, promoted David Marcus to president of its PayPal payments business, picking the head of a recently acquired startup to run the company’s fastest-growing unit.

 PayPal, which was acquired in 2002 and now accounts for more than 40 percent of sales, will benefit from the “startup energy” Marcus brings, Chief Executive Officer John Donahoe said in the statement.
 Marcus joined EBay in August, following EBay’s $240 million purchase of Zong Inc., a company he founded that has helped PayPal bolster technology that lets shoppers use mobile phones to make purchases.

 “PayPal is not only a large business, but it’s a very fast-growing business,” Gil Luria, an analyst at Wedbush Securities Inc. in Los Angeles, said in an interview.
 “It needs someone that understands how to head a company that’s growing very quickly.
 An entrepreneur that has built a business from zero to selling the company is a very good candidate to do that.”